hannahbarkley/reefbudgetR-methodscomp/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Pacific NCRMP reefbudgetR
+# Analyze ReefBudget-style carbonate budgets data collected using different methodologies
 <!-- badges: start -->
 <!-- badges: end -->

-This R package provides tools for working with ReefBudget carbonate budget data collected by NOAA's National Coral Reef Monitoring Program (NCRMP) in the U.S. Pacific Islands, with functions to process field-based and SfM-derived benthic, urchin, and parrotfish census data and calculate carbonate production and erosion rates.
-Package tools and processes are translated to R based on Indo-Pacific ReefBudget methdology and materials (Perry et al. 2018) and modified for use with Pacific NCRMP data.
+This R package provides tools for working with ReefBudget-style carbonate budget data collected by NOAA's Pacific Islands Fisheries Science Center, with functions to 1) process in-water and SfM-derived benthic and urchin data, 2) process fish census data  collected using belt transect surveys and fixed and stratified random stationary point count surveys, and 3) calculate carbonate production and erosion rates.
+Package tools and processes are translated to R based on Indo-Pacific ReefBudget methdology and materials (Perry et al. 2018) and modified for use with NOAA data.

 For additional information on data analyses and methodological approaches, see [Barkley et al. (2023)](https://repository.library.noaa.gov/view/noaa/56372).